lxeiel/F1-Analytics/README.md

 - Home: Key statistics and trends across seasons.
 - Races: Pick a year and circuit, view race results and telemetry heatmaps.
 - Drivers: (WIP) Driver-specific analytics.
+- Driver Comparison: Head to head comparisons to compare 2 drivers against each other
 - Constructors: Team analytics with:
 	- Points by Season
 	- Wins and Podiums